AdobeDocs/workfront.en/help/product-announcements/announcements/replace-flash-tools.md

      --></p> </td>
   </tr>
   <tr>
-   <td> <p><span class="bold">Capacity Planner</span> </p> <p>The Capacity Planner was a <span>Workfront</span> tool for budgeting resources and prioritizing projects inside a Legacy Resource Pool, according to the availability of the resources.
+   <td> <p><span class="bold">Capacity Planner</span> </p> <p>The Capacity Planner was a Workfront tool for budgeting resources and prioritizing projects inside a Legacy Resource Pool, according to the availability of the resources.
 Given the incompleteness of data from Resource Estimates and the Resource Budget Manager which provided the information for the Capacity Planner, project prioritization had to be double-checked against the availability of the users.</p> <p>Using a single Legacy Resource Pool that included all the job roles in the system was the most common scenario, which led to performance problems with the Capacity Planner trying to load a large number of projects.</p> </td>
    <td> <p><span class="bold">The Project View of the Resource Planner</span> </p> <p>In the Project-based view of the Resource Planner, you can budget resources and prioritize projects similarly to how you used to do it in the Legacy Capacity Planner.
-Unlike the legacy tool, more data is now supported, with the available information being more precise by taking into account both the users' time off and schedule exceptions.</p> <p>Available, Planned, and Budgeted information is visible at a glance so that Resource Managers can see both whether there are enough people to do the work and whether the project plans exceed initial budget estimations.</p> <p> For information about using the Project View in the Resource Planner, see <a href="../../resource-mgmt/resource-planning/get-started-resource-planner.md" class="MCXref xref">Resource Planner overview</a></p> <p><span class="bold">The Scenario&nbsp;Planner</span> </p> <p>For long-term capacity planning, what-if scenario modeling and prioritization, we have also introduced the <span>Workfront Scenario Planner</span> . </p> <p>This is available only in <span>the new Adobe Workfront experience</span> and requires an additional license.
-For information about the <span>Workfront Scenario Planner</span>, see <a href="../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> </td>
+Unlike the legacy tool, more data is now supported, with the available information being more precise by taking into account both the users' time off and schedule exceptions.</p> <p>Available, Planned, and Budgeted information is visible at a glance so that Resource Managers can see both whether there are enough people to do the work and whether the project plans exceed initial budget estimations.</p> <p> For information about using the Project View in the Resource Planner, see <a href="../../resource-mgmt/resource-planning/get-started-resource-planner.md" class="MCXref xref">Resource Planner overview</a></p> <p><span class="bold">The Scenario&nbsp;Planner</span> </p> <p>For long-term capacity planning, what-if scenario modeling and prioritization, we have also introduced the Workfront Scenario Planner . </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> </td>
   </tr>
   <tr>
    <td> <p><span class="bold">Legacy Resource Estimates (Business Case)</span> </p> <p>You could use the Legacy Resource Estimates area of the Business Case to budget a certain amount of labor hours and costs as part of the project planning and request for resources.
 This view didn’t provide any visibility into the availability of resources, which resulted in approximate requests for resources and an increased chance for rejected project work.</p> </td>